My mission is to help you speed up your progress, by providing condensed knowledge that can save you years of research

 Obviously, I’m not the only one who knows the things that appear in my methods.
 There are many great drummers who use exactly these concepts and techniques.
 But not many of them are able to decipher things in terms that are accessible to everybody: all the insights they have had and how they do what they do.
 And even fewer had the chance to invest years in organizing and publishing everything.

 For instance, let’s take the topic of gospel chops and fast complex phrasing.
 10 years ago I was stunned by the fact that no one had ever written a detailed method on the subject, on what drum chops are and how to study them, in a clear, progressive, complete volume.
 It’s been 10 years and it still doesn’t exist!
 Yet it’s one of the hottest topics among drummers.
 As I said before, of course there are countless videos that explain specific licks: on one website you find a transcription, somewhere else a page of exercises.
 There are hundreds of drummers who play them incredibly well.
 But there is no exhaustive method that takes you from the basic stuff to the most advanced chops.
 So I decided to put it on the list of things that had to be done.

 An important element to consider is the format in which this knowledge is organized.
 One of the fundamental principles in which I strongly believe is that of going deep.
 That’s the way to excellence in my opinion.
 To become great at what we do, it’s better to focus on just one thing, until complete mastery and understanding.
-For this reason I believe that the method book (interactive ebook with demo videos, in this case), is still the most valid solution.
+For this reason I believe that the method book (interactive ebook with streamed video demos, in this case), is still the most valid solution.